 Entertain the possibility of trading your petrol or diesel car for a hybrid or electric model.
-Alternately, if you require one for a short period, there are a number of electric car hire companies to opt for.
+Alternatively, if you require one for a short period, there are several electric car hire companies to opt for.

 - Turn the engine off as you park

-- Be sure that your tyres are pumped, and the oxygen sensors in order to improve the vehicle’s efficiency and fuel mileage by 3% – 4% respectively.
+- Be sure that your tyres are pumped, and the oxygen sensors are to improve the vehicle’s efficiency and fuel mileage by 3% – 4% respectively.

 - Drive smoothly.